-The notional amounts of the Company's foreign currency-related derivative instruments were as follows:
+The notional amounts of the Company's foreign currency-related derivative instruments were as follows as of March 31, 2023 and September 30, 2022, respectively:

-Hedge Designation I December 31, 2022 S September 30, 2022 Foreign exchange contracts (a) Undesignated \$ 26.7 \$ 5.1 a.
+Hedge Designation Foreign exchange contracts (a) Undesignated \$ 5.1 a.
 Represent hedges of transactional foreign exchange exposures resulting primarily from intercompany payables and receivables.
 Gains and losses on these instruments are recognized immediately in Other income (expense), net.
 These gains and losses are largely offset by gains and losses on the underlying hedged items, as well as the hedging costs associated with the derivative instruments.
 Gains and losses recognized to date on these instruments were not material to the Company's Condensed Consolidated Financial Statements.